 After opening Disk Management we will see the following interface:

 Right click a partition and we will see all partitioning options: Open, Explore, Mark Partition as Active, Change Drive Letter and Paths, Format, and Delete.
 That is to say users will be unable to extend partition, set partition logical/primary, convert file system, recover lost partition, and so on.
-In addition, there will be no official solutions from Microsoft, because the support for this system ended on July 14, 2015.
+In addition, there will be no official solutions from Microsoft, because the support for Windows Server 2003 ended on July 14, 2015.

 Under this situation, if Server 2003 users want to do partitioning well, they badly need a third party partition magic (we also call it partitioning program) for Windows Server 2003, because this kind of utilities will provide users with all-sided functions.